room-js/chrome-extension-ts-starter/README.md

 # chrome-extension-ts-starter

-It is a boilerplate for a Chrome Extension built with TypeScript
+It is a boilerplate for a Chrome Extension built with TypeScript and Parcel.

 ## This starter consists of the following parts